Spyderisk/system-modeller-deployment/LICENSES/README.md

 # Creative Commons BY-SA - documentation and config files

-We have decided not to apply copyright headers to README files such as the one you are reading, because the REUSE standard already brands every file, and it would just be messy and distracting.
+We have decided not to apply copyright headers to README files such as the one you are reading, because other statements cover that.
 Similarly we do not add copyright headers to images, we just make a statement in a file covering all the images.
 However most non-Markdown forms of documentation do have explicit CC BY-SA license at the top.

 ```
 Copyright 2023 The Spyderisk Authors